libra/website/docs/my-first-transaction.md

 ### Check The Balance in Both Accounts After Transfer

 To check the final balance in both accounts, query the balance again for each account as you did in [this step](#step-3-check-the-balance).
-If your transaction (transfer) executed successfully you should see 100 Libra in Alice's account and 62 Libra in Bob's account.
+If your transaction (transfer) executed successfully, you should see 100 Libra in Alice's account and 62 Libra in Bob's account.

 ```bash
 libra% query balance 0